mrtnbroder/superagent-rxjs/README.md

 // adds the .observify() method to the superagent Request prototype const request = observify(superagent)

-// Use it
+// use it!
 const observable = request.get('http://example.com').observify()
 const subscription = observable.subscribe()

-// calling unsubscribe before the request has finished will abort the request! subscription.unsubscribe()
+// calling unsubscribe before the request has finished will abort the request subscription.unsubscribe()
 ```